World Cup 2026 stadiums

 Home Club: Baltimore Ravens (NFL)

-Cincinnati (Paul Brown Stadion)
+Cincinnati (Paul Brown Stadium)

-Cincinnati (Paul Brown Stadion)
+Cincinnati (Paul Brown Stadium)

 Capacity: 67.402